learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 //=> undefined
 ```

-Looks like we've got a typo.
-Let's fix it:
+Looks like we've misspelled Jupiter.
+Let's fix it.
+To do that, we access
+the element we want (`planets[4]`), then reassign that element's value using `=`:

 ```js
 planets[4] = "Jupiter";